 You should consider Altmetrics alongside traditional bibliometric measures such as citation counts, h-index or journal impact factors.
 This will give a wider picture of how a piece of research is being read and discussed.
 Altmetrics also give a more immediate indication of how an article is received than citations in publications.

 The Altmetric doughnut

-The digital science company Altmetric has developed the "doughnut" symbol as a way of visualising the reach and impact of an article.
+Altmetric developed the doughnut symbol as a way of visualising the attention a research output has received.
 It can be attached to an article, dataset or other research object online.
-The score in the centre of the doughnut is based on:

 The Altmetric doughnut tool works best with articles published after July 2011, and may underestimate scores for older articles.

 How can I find altmetric data?

 Ways to find altmetric data:

 - Install the free Altmetric bookmark to display altmetrics for any published research output with a DOI.